It’s time to give back to your community! Indigenous Entrepreneurship is a term that refers to the entrepreneurial activity of Indigenous peoples.

-There’s a lot of key learnings and case studies from Indigenous countries that have regained their sovereignty but have been corrupted or influenced by the Western way of doing business that arguably doesn’t work for Indigenous economies, which are usually based on reciprocity and redistribution, not on individual accumulation and consumption.
+There are a lot of key learnings and case studies from Indigenous countries that have regained their sovereignty but have been corrupted or influenced by the Western way of doing business that arguably doesn’t work for Indigenous economies, which are usually based on reciprocity and redistribution, not on individual accumulation and consumption.

-In a speech outlining the Biden administration’s policy toward the continent, Blinken said that growing extremism, increasing authoritarianism and exploding corruption in Africa are imperiling democracy, human rights and the future of a massive portion of the world’s population.
+In a speech outlining the Biden administration’s policy toward the continent, Blinken said that growing extremism, increasing authoritarianism and exploding corruption in Africa are imperilling democracy, human rights and the future of a massive portion of the world’s population.

 It is ironic that Western nations who colonised and exploited Africa for its natural resources and wealth are now lecturing African countries about corruption.
 They left the foundations of Western democracy and education for the natives, only to come back and lecture them.
 You’re doing this (corruption) thing all wrong…